 Understanding the concepts of zero and negative numbers will help you understand addition and subtraction for positive and negative numbers.

-It is easier to understand if we start out by learning about addition and subtraction of positive numbers.
-When dealing with positive numbers, there are two types as follows.
+It is easy to understand positive and negative numbers if you learn about them from addition and subtraction of positive numbers.
+When dealing with positive numbers, there are two types.

 - Addition of positive numbers